michaelsharman/chapter31_source/source/_posts/2008-05-22-insert-delayed-with-mysql.markdown

 ---
 comments: true
-date: 2008-05-22 23:27:02
+date: 2008-05-22 23:27
 layout: post
 slug: insert-delayed-with-mysql
-title: INSERT DELAYED with MySQL
+title: "INSERT DELAYED with MySQL"
 wordpress_id: 235
 categories:
 - Databases
 ---

 Yet another tip for MySQL users, [INSERT DELAYED](http://dev.mysql.com/doc/refman/5.0/en/insert-delayed.html).

 What does it do?
 Well when you execute your query MySQL will return an ok immediately to your application, and the request then gets queued to be INSERTED when the table in question is not being used by any other thread.
 This obviously means your application doesn't have to sit around waiting for the INSERT to be completed which can have a positive impact on performance under load.